 In addition, Sarah is also a Vice-Chair to the All-Party Parliamentary Group (APPG) for Veterans and is involved with other APPGs with a defence focus, such as the APPG for the Armed Forces and the the APPG for the Armed Forces Covenant.

 Prior to her involvement in politics, Sarah trained and served as a nurse at Wrexham Maelor Hospital, before progressing to become a District Nurse.
-Understanding that health and social wellbeing were inextricably linked, Sarah later trained as a social worker specialising in mental health issues among older people.
+Having returned to front line nursing during the pandemic and witnessed residents and NHS staff being let down by the Welsh Labour Government, Sarah launched her Health Campaign to send the Welsh Government a message.

 For updates on what Sarah is doing to represent you, click the sign up button below to receive her monthly newsletter.